nus-cs2113-AY2324S1/ip/docs/README.md

 What if there is a deadline for a task?
 No worries, you can add a deadline to your task list for record.

 #### Usage
+There is a deadline to marinate the turkey in time for Christmas!

 ##### `deadline` - creates a task with a deadline
 ##### Format: `deadline <TASK DESCRIPTION> /by <End Date in yyyy-MM-dd format>`